 Please give yourselves plenty of time to travel to school and to park your car safely.

 Registration is open until 9.30am and 1.30pm.
-Children who arrived after this time will be registered as an unauthorised absence ('U' code in the register) unless proof of a medical appointment is provided.
+Children who arrive after this time will be registered as an unauthorised absence ('U' code in the register) unless proof of a medical appointment is provided.
 Further information on registration and lateness can be found in the Bempton Primary School Attendance Policy.

 If your child is ill please inform the school by telephone by 9.30am on the morning of absence, giving a reason for absence and an indication of when your child will return to school.